-The Employment Litigation Section enforces Title VII of the Civil Rights Act of 1964, as amended (“Title VII”), against state and local government employers.
-Title VII prohibits employment practices that discriminate because of race, color, national origin, sex and religion.
-The Section also enforces the Uniformed Services Employment and Reemployment Rights Act of 1994 (“USERRA”) against state and local government and private employers.
-USERRA prohibits employment practices that discriminate because of an individual’s past, current or future military status, service or obligation.
-In addition, the Section enforces other federal laws prohibiting employment practices that discriminate because of race, color, national origin, sex and religion.
+The Employment Litigation Section enforces Title VII of the Civil Rights Act of 1964, as amended ("Title VII"), against state and local government employers.
+Title VII prohibits employment practices that discriminate because of race, color, national origin, sex (including pregnancy, sexual orientation, and gender identity) and religion.
+The Section also enforces the Uniformed Services Employment and Reemployment Rights Act of 1994 ("USERRA") against state and local government and private employers.
+USERRA prohibits employment practices that discriminate because of an individual's past, current or future military status, service or obligation.
+In addition, the Section has jurisdiction to enforce Executive Order 11246, which prohibits discrimination by federal contractors and subcontractors because of race, color, national origin, sex, sexual orientation, gender identity, and religion.

 The Section brings suits utilizing the full panoply of theories of discrimination available under both Title VII and USERRA.
 The most common type of suit brought by the Section is one that alleges disparate treatment, or intentional discrimination, where an employer purposefully takes an adverse action against an applicant or employee because of a protected characteristic, such as race or sex.
 These suits may involve, for example, an employer's unlawful failure to hire or promote an applicant because of his race or termination of an employee because of her sex.
 Many of the Section's suits allege disparate impact, which typically arises when an employer uses a facially neutral criterion, such as a written or physical examination, which has a disproportionate impact on a protected group, such as Latinos or women.
 While the employer may not intentionally discriminate against applicants or employees, its actions may have the effect of depriving, or otherwise adversely affecting, individuals with respect to employment opportunities.